 - Instore merchandisers execute visual merchandising strategies through hands-on implementation in retail environments

-- Core responsibilities include display execution, stock management, campaign changeovers, and compliance auditing
+- Core responsibilities span display execution, stock management, campaign changeovers, and compliance auditing

-- Success requires technical skills, soft skills, and industry knowledge working together
+- Success requires a combination of technical skills, soft skills, and industry knowledge

 - Career progression leads from entry-level execution to management and specialized roles